SimronJ/JavaMultithreadingChallenge/README.md

-# Java Multithreading Theater Booking Simulation
+# Java Multithreading Simulations

-## Project Overview
+## Overview

+This repository contains two Java multithreading projects: a theater booking simulation and a flight boarding simulation.
+These projects demonstrate practical applications of Java's concurrency features in real-world scenarios.

+## Theater Booking Simulation

-This project is designed to simulate a theater booking process using Java multithreading.
-The simulation includes patrons booking seats, counters processing bookings concurrently, and ushers guiding patrons to their seats.
-It serves as a practical demonstration of Java's concurrency framework.
+Simulates a theater booking process with patrons arriving, booking seats, and being guided to their seats.
+Key components include:

-## What You'll Learn

-- **Java Threading Basics**: Understanding of how threads are created and managed in Java.
-- **Concurrency Control**: Use of synchronization techniques like `ReentrantLock` to manage access to shared resources.
-- **Thread Coordination**: How to use `Thread.join()` and other mechanisms to coordinate actions across threads.
-- **Handling Shared Resources**: Safely manage shared resources in multithreaded applications.
-- **Practical Application**: Simulates a real-world task using Java multithreading, showing application of theoretical concepts.

-## Project Structure

-- **`Seat` class**: Represents individual seats, tracks their booking status.
-- **`Patron` class**: Simulates a patron arriving and attempting to book a seat.
+- **`Seat`**: Represents theater seats.
+- **`Patron`**: Simulates patrons booking seats.
-- **`TicketCounter` class**: Manages the booking process for seats at a theater.
+- **`TicketCounter`**: Manages booking processes.
-- **`Usher` class**: Guides patrons to their confirmed seats.
+- **`Usher`**: Guides patrons to their allocated seats.
+- **`TheaterSimulation`**: Orchestrates the entire simulation.

+## Flight Boarding Simulation

+Models airline check-in and boarding with passengers arriving, checking in, and boarding a flight.
+Key components include:

+- **`Passenger`**: Represents passengers checking in and boarding.
+- **`CheckInCounter`**: Handles check-in processes.
+- **`FlightAttendant`**: Manages passenger boarding.
-- **`TheaterSimulation` class**: Handles the initialization and simulation of the booking process.
+- **`FlightSimulation`**: Oversees the entire boarding process.

-## Customization

-- Adjust the number of patrons, counters, ushers, and seats directly in the `TheaterSimulation` class.
-- Modify the random arrival and processing times to explore different concurrency scenarios.

 ## Contributions

-Feel free to fork the repository, improve the simulation, and submit pull requests for any enhancements or fixes.
+Contributions are welcome!
+Feel free to fork the repository and submit pull requests for improvements.

 ## License

-This project is open-source and available under the MIT License.
-Feel free to use and modify it for your learning or development.
+These projects are open-source under the MIT License.
+They are free for educational or personal development use.

-Enjoy exploring Java multithreading with this simulation challenge!
+---

+Explore these projects to enhance your understanding of Java multithreading and concurrency!